ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 """
 ```

 In this case, `AVG_DRG_SEVERITY` and `AVG_DRG_MORTALITY` have been read in as strings instead of doubles.
 This will need to be corrected before we do any modeling.
-You never know and should always check
+You never know and should always check if `null` values are present.

 ```python
 # We will cast these string variables as double types